 One of the most popular destinations for tourists is Atlantis Paradise Island, an ocean-themed resort on Paradise Island in the Bahamas.
 It is built around Aquaventure, a 62-hectare waterscape.
 You can purchase the excursion through the cruise ship or at the port.
 You can also just go and walk around the resort, visit the casino, shops and dining options.

 How do you get to Atlantis?
-You can either take a taxis or the ferry.
+You can either take a taxi or the ferry.
 Taxis are available at the cruise port – $4 per person.
 You can also take a ferry from Prince George Wharf to Paradise Island – $4 per person and run every half hour.
 Be sure to keep your eye on the time, as you don’t want to miss the ship!

 Enjoy your time in Nassau.
 Remember to take sunscreen, water and a hat with you!
 And wear comfortable walking shoes.